singh-man/books/crackingTheCoding/13_java.md

 **finalize()**

-The automatic garbage collector calls the finalize () methodjust before actually destroying the  object.
-A class can therefore override the  finalize () method from the  Object class in order to define custom behavior during garbage collection.
+The automatic garbage collector calls the finalize() method just before actually destroying the  object.
+A class can therefore override the  finalize() method from the  Object class in order to define custom behavior during garbage collection.
 ```
 1   protected  void  finalize() throws  Throwable {
 2        /* Close open   files,  release resources, etc */